 - Pause Before Speaking.
 Even if you think you know what you want to say or have the answer to a question, pause before responding.
 Allow your mind a moment to process things so you can respond from a place of deep awareness, rather than react on autopilot without even realizing it.
 By pausing we allow ourselves the opportunity to make a conscious choice rather than remaining stuck in our habitual way of doing things.
 We open ourselves up to the possibility of change.

 - Learn to Listen.
 Rather than waiting for someone to finish speaking so you can say what you’re itching to say, try to truly listen to what another is saying before jumping in.
 This can be a lot harder than it sounds!
-I never realized how often I interrupted others, or how much my mind was busy formulating my next response that I missed an opportunity to truly hear another’s words of wisdom.
+I never realized how often I interrupted others, or how much my mind was busy formulating my next response, that I missed an opportunity to truly hear another’s words of wisdom.
 But with a little practice and conscious awareness, it's become easier and easier for me to be an active listener.
-The next time you’re having a conversation, check in with yourself to see if you’re really paying attention or simply thinking about the next thing you want to say.
+So, the next time you’re having a conversation, check in with yourself to see if you’re really paying attention or simply thinking about the next thing you want to say.
 Redirect your attention to the speaker any time you catch your mind wandering back to you.
 It’s amazing how much we can learn when we take a moment to stop and truly listen!

 - Be Where You Are.
 Whatever you are doing, be there fully.
 Try not to focus on the next place you have to be or task you have to complete.
 If you’re walking up stairs, for instance, try to remain present at the step you are on rather than thinking about what you have to do when you reach your destination.
 Notice how the ground feels under your feet with every step.
 If you’re washing the dishes, be with the warm, soapy water on your hands rather than getting lost in tomorrow's to-do list.
 No matter what you're doing, focus on being there and nowhere else.
 Immerse yourself fully in the experience, whatever it may be.